phoebeyfwu/web-practice/final-project-part2.md

 | What makes you curious? | Just how to understand the match fast and easy. |
 | What surprised you? | It is fascinating how many young people like esport.
 It sheds light on an exciting future of the connection of technology with life. |

+### Changes I plan on implementing

+For starter, I would definely want to work on finding more data about different teams and income of esport compare to other occupations.
+In addition, I need to pick a color scheme and unify visuals.
+I also like the idea of having one or two stories of play to enrich the narratives.